 American comfort food and grilled classics.
 Outdoor dining in summer, cozy dining room in winter.
 Live music weekends and some weekdays in summer.

 Friendly, simple, family style Italian.

-California cuisine and steakhouse traditions in a great old building.
+California cuisine in a great old building.
 Live music most weekends.

 All Seasons Bistro

 Bistro classics and fine dining.
 Smaller and more intimate than Brannan’s Grill.

 Trendy wine bar with light Tuscan style fare.

 Chic casual dining at Calistoga’s new upscale spa resort.